Kirsi I. Stjerna, Ph.D.

 Luther: A Christian and His Legacy, 1517-2017.
 UTET, DeGruyter.
 2015-2017.

-Married to Rev. Dr. Brooks Schramm, Professor of Biblical Studies, Kraft Chair, at United Lutheran Seminary.
+Married to Rev. Dr. Brooks Schramm, Professor of Biblical Studies, Kraft Chair, United Lutheran Seminary; Pastor at the Church of Christ, ELCA, Goleta, CA.

 Boston University Graduate School, Division of Religious and Theological Studies: Doctor of Philosophy: Religious and Theological Studies, 1995.